 Albinism is a pretty well-known condition.
 What's not such common knowledge that it can involve much more than just pale skin and whitish hair.
-There are two main forms of albinism – one that affects just someone's eyes, and another that affects the skin, hair and eyes.
+There are two main forms of albinism—one that affects just someone's eyes, and another that affects the skin, hair, and eyes.
 There are four common types of that last form, Oculocutaneous Albinism or OCA.
-Someone with one type can have very white hair, pale skin and light-coloured irises, where another type is less severe and might not affect the hair.
-Albinism also often goes with nystagmus – involuntary eye movements.
-In the UK, approximately 1 in 17.000 people have the genetic condition.
+Someone with one type can have very white hair, pale skin, and light-colored irises, where another type is less severe and might not affect the hair.
+Albinism also often goes with nystagmus—involuntary eye movements.
+Approximately 1 in 1,000 people have the genetic condition.

-VICE: What was the moment you realised you looked different to other people?
+VICE: What was the moment you realized you looked different to other people?

 Rosa de Groot: I've always known that I'm different.
-My sister has albinism too and my parents were always open about it to us.
-In elementary school I had a table at a special angle so I could read without having to bend over my desk all the time.
-But I specifically remember one moment talking to my mum one time when I was about nine, and saying something to her about having a car when I was grown-up.
+My sister has albinism too, and my parents were always open about it to us.
+In elementary school, I had a table at a special angle, so I could read without having to bend over my desk all the time.
+But I specifically remember one moment talking to my mom when I was about nine, and saying something to her about having a car when I was grown up.
 "Rosa," she said, "you'll never be allowed to drive a car."

 What bothers you most about having albinism?

 The most annoying thing is that I can't make out things at a distance.
 Once something is more than 20 inches away, it's blurry.
 It's just very frustrating, for example, when I'm taking a train and I have to stand extremely close to an information board to see where a train is going.
 I've often missed trains because I want to make sure I'm getting on the right one and have to walk all the way back to the information board.
 And friends or acquaintances tend to get insulted when they say hi to me from a distance, but I don't say it back because I don't see or recognize them.